 - Seek help from your parents or grown–ups, if needed.

-- Use sunscreen in summer months to protect your skin from sunburns.
+- For sun protection, use sunscreen in the summer months to protect your skin from sunburns.

 2. School Playground Safety Rules: